 - Labor and delivery patients can have one visitor throughout the patient’s stay.

-- NICU patients may have one visitor throughout the patient’s stay.
+- NICU patients may have two visitors who must be the same visitors throughout the patient’s stay.

 - Patients at the end of life or receiving hospice care can have two visitors.